 - Fun Things to Do on Jekyll island

 - Where to Stay on Jekyll Island

 Jekyll Island is a part of the Golden Isles of Georgia.
 It is in the very southeastern most tip of Georgia almost at the Florida border.
 The Golden Isles aren’t far off of Interstate 95 which means that you can add them onto a trip to the Jacksonville or St. Augustine area or make them a stop off on your road trip North to Savannah or Atlanta.

 A great vacation plan would actually be to fly into Atlanta, bolt over to Savannah, head south through the Golden Isles stopping on both Jekyll and St Simons Island and then ending down on the Florida coast in Jacksonville Beach or St Augustine.
-Or we could go really grand and go down through Daytona Beach and loop around through Miami and then go up the Florida Gulf Coast.
+Or we could go really grand and go down through Daytona Beach and loop around through Miami or the Florida Keys and then go up the Florida Gulf Coast.
 It doesn’t take much to make us go on a road trip.
 The southeast is perfect for a road trip like we’re talking about.

 History of Jekyll Island

 The town-site at Jekyll Island was initially founded as a club for the wealthy elite of the East Coast.
 The live oak trees covered in Spanish moss that line the streets and cool historic buildings are reminiscent of its founding in the 1800s.

 In an effort to preserve the really cool and beautiful historic community on Jekyll, in 1947 the state of Georgia bought the whole thing and turned it into a state park.
 The residents of the Island lease their land from the state but they own their homes… unless they live in one of the historic homes that are the state’s still.